vinceglb/FileKit/samples/sample-compose/README.md

 ## 🚀 Running the sample project

-By openning KotlinPicker in Android Studio or IntelliJ IDEA, you will be able to run the sample project on all platforms.
+By openning PickerKotlin in Android Studio or IntelliJ IDEA, you will be able to run the sample project on all platforms.

 ```bash
 # Run on JVM